bmink/sprited/README.md

 Some displays map pixels vertically in their internal display buffer (ie. one byte represents an 8 pixel section of a column on the display; for such cases `tobytesv` command is provided.

+## Fonts

+In the context of drawing pixels on the screen (or in a framebuffer), text and fonts are just another set of sprites!
+Check the "fonts" folder for some of my favorite fonts that I use in my projects.

+Use `sprited <spritefile.json> tofonth <fontname>` and `sprited
+<spritefile.json> tofontv <fontname>` to output the sprites in the intput
+file as several arrays and structs that you can use to write text into display buffers.
+See [simple_displays/(https://github.com/bmink/simple_displays) for more information on this.

 Happy spriting!